AuthorizeNet/sdk-python/README.md

 ### Testing Guide
 For additional help in testing your own code, Authorize.Net maintains a [comprehensive testing guide](http://developer.authorize.net/hello_world/testing_guide/) that includes test credit card numbers to use and special triggers to generate certain responses from the sandbox environment.

+### Transaction Hash Upgrade
+Authorize.Net is phasing out the MD5 based `transHash` element in favor of the SHA-512 based `transHashSHA2`.
+The setting in the Merchant Interface which controlled the MD5 Hash option is no longer available, and the `transHash` element will stop returning values at a later date to be determined.
+For information on how to use `transHashSHA2`, see the [Transaction Hash Upgrade Guide] (https://developer.authorize.net/support/hash_upgrade/).

 ## License
 This repository is distributed under a proprietary license.
 See the provided [`LICENSE.txt`](/LICENSE.txt) file.